 These Miners are a few of Missouri S&T’s true inventors.
 They saw a need and created something new to meet that need.

-• James Friend, AE'92, MS ME'94, PhD ME'98, invented novel micromotors for a tiny swimming robot capable of entering the bloodstream to unblock clots, clean blood vessels, guide catheters or capture images.
-A professor of mechanical and aerospace engineering and the associate dean of engineering research at Monash University in Victoria, Australia, Friend established and co-directs a $7.3 million cleanroom fabrication and biolab facility now within the Melbourne Centre for Nanofabrication.
-He and his colleagues are researching rapid infusion of stem cells for intervertebral disc regeneration, a high-frequency, handheld nebulization system for rapid-response (plasmid DNA) vaccine delivery by inhalation, and novel separation and sensing technologies for the detection of cryptosporidium in drinking water.
-His favorite project was studying the physics of tossing pizza dough.
+• James Friend, AE’92, MS ME’94, PhD ME’98, invented novel micromotors for a tiny swimming robot capable of entering the bloodstream to unblock clots, clean blood vessels, guide catheters or take images.
+A professor of mechanical and aerospace engineering and the associate dean of engineering research at Monash University in Victoria, Australia, Friend established and co-directs a $7.3 million cleanroom fabrication and biolab facility now within the Melbourne Centre for Nanofabrication, where he and his colleagues are researching rapid infusion of stem cells for intervertebral disc regeneration, a high-frequency, handheld nebulization system for rapid-response (plasmid DNA) vaccine delivery by inhalation, and novel separation and sensing technologies for the detection of cryptosporidium in drinking water.
+Favorite project: studying the physics of tossing pizza dough.

-•Daniel T. Mudd, ME'77, EMgt'79, credits his father, who helped build the F-18, for giving him a strong work ethic and teaching him about persistence.
+• Daniel T. Mudd, ME’77, EMgt’79, Mudd credits his father, who helped build the F-18, for giving him a strong work ethic and teaching him about persistence.
 At age 11, he began trimming grass in the summer for his older brother.
 In high school, he and his friends rebuilt their cars.
 His favorite of the 50 U.S. patents he holds, 6,443,174, is a low-cost mass-flow controller.
-Mudd is the first American to receive the Shinkichi Award, Horiba Engineering's highest award given to engineers for innovation.
-He is currently chief technology officer of Dakota Systems and is part owner of a new start-up venture, Dakaota West.
+Mudd is the first American to receive the Shinkichi Award, Horiba Engineering’s highest award given to engineers for innovation.